Flow-MER Fridays: Series 2

 Webinar 5: Why modelling matters

 This seminar will overview the modelling work being undertaken by the CSIRO and Deakin University team to develop methods to understand how improvements in hydrology translate into improvements in ecology.
 Danial and Ashley will discuss the tools and frameworks being developed to support extrapolation to unmonitored areas and the understanding of watering outcomes at basin-scales.
-Bruce will provide a CEWO perspective on how this modelling work will assist in their on-ground environmental water delivery.
+Bruce will provide a CEWH perspective on how this modelling work will assist in their on-ground environmental water delivery.

 Watch Webinar